Rulership (horse): 2010: three-year-old season

 He opened 2010 as the favorite in the Wakagoma Stakes on January 23.
 Despite a troubled stretch run, he lost by one and a half lengths to Hiruno d'Amour, finishing second.

 Planned starts in the Saintpaulia Sho and Sumire Stakes were canceled due to fever and phlegmon, respectively.
 He instead contested the Armeria Sho on March 7 as the favorite.
 Despite interference from Tamuro Sky, who veered inward in the stretch, he rallied to win by one and a half lengths.
 In the Mainichi Hai, a poor start and a neighboring horse’s breakdown led to a fifth place finish behind Danon Chantilly, dashing his Satsuki Shō (Japanese 2000 Guineas) aspirations.

 After a brief break, he returned in the Principal Stakes on May 8 with jockey Norihiro Yokoyama, substituting for Iwata.
 Closing with a field-fastest final 600m in 33.7 seconds, he won by four lengths, earning a Tokyo Yushun (Japanese Derby) entry.
 In the Tokyo Yushun, ridden by Hirofumi Shii, he tracked mid-pack in a good position but lost momentum after being cut off in front by Gestalt, finishing fifth behind Eishin Flash.

-He returned to race in the Naruo Kinen on December 25 under Iwata, defeating Hiruno d'Amour by half a length for his first group win.
-He concluded the year with a 6th-place finish in the Arima Kinen under Christophe Lemaire.
+He returned to race in the Naruo Kinen on December 4, under Iwata, defeating Hiruno d'Amour by half a length for his first group win.
+He concluded the year with a 6th-place finish in the Arima Kinen under Christophe Lemaire on December 26.